danrusu/js-for-testers/sessions/session4.md

 git commit -m "fixed bug 124"
 git status # local branch contains all changes

-# 7. Push the branch to the remote repository
+# 7. Push the current branch to the remote repository
-git push # push all local branches git push origin dev_branch # push only dev_branch
+git push

 # 8. From GitHub open a PR (Pull Request) to merge 'dev-branch' to 'master'
 # Wait until the PR is reviewed and mmerge it to master.